The Exciting Future of Space Tourism: A New Era of Adventure Awaits

 2. Hotels and Habitats in Space

-Space hotels and habitats will eventually be developed as space tourism develops.
-Businesses like as Axiom Space and Bigelow Aerospace are already developing modular space stations that have the potential to function as opulent lodging options for travelers.
-These stations may provide unusual experiences like zero-gravity sports, spacewalks, and eating while enjoying vistas of Earth from orbit.
+As space tourism evolves at some point space resorts and habitats will be built.
+Companies such as Axiom Space and Bigelow Aerospace are already building modular space stations that could easily serve as luxurious kites for travelers.
+They may offer such unique experiences as zero-gravity sports, spacewalks and eating while admiring views of Earth from orbit.

 3. Interplanetary and Lunar Travel